lucka-me/ingress-drone-explorer-cpp/README.md

 Implementations in different languages are listed and compared in [Benchmark](#benchmark).

-The CI workflow builds universal binary for macOS and x86_64 binaries for Windows & Linux, the files are available as artifacts.
+The CI workflow builds universal binary for macOS, x86_64 and aarch64 binaries for Linux and x86_64 binary for Windows, the files are available as artifacts.

 ## Build from Source